Should Walls, Trims, & Cabinets Be The Same White Paint Color?

 Why?

-If you use a TRUE white on your walls, your trim or cabinets could look icier and cold and MAYBE even a wink of blue or violet in comparison.
+If you use a TRUE white on your walls, it will be lighter than your trim and cabinets, making them look icier and colder, and maybe even a wink gray, blue, or purple in comparison.

 Bathroom walk in shower.
 Marble floor and walls in tile.
 Benjamin Moore Decorators White, best white paint color.
 Kylie M Interiors Edesign, online diy decorating and design advice blog